OnceYT/dpy-paginator/README.md

 ```
 The buttons get automatically disabled after timeout (except when no button is interacted with)[^1].
 You can also use `timeout = None` for no timeout.

-In the scenario that no button is interacted with and the view gets timedout, the buttons will not be automatically disabled resulting in the need of an extra step. `output.timedout` returns a boolean which we can use to check if the view has timedout.
+In the scenario that no button is interacted with and the view gets timedout, the buttons will not be automatically disabled resulting in the need of an extra step. `output.view.timedout` returns a boolean which we can use to check if the view has timedout.
 ```py
 import asyncio
 ...